geotribu/qtribu/docs/development/packaging.md

 1. Fillfull the `CHANGELOG.md`
 2. Apply a git tag with the relevant version: `git tag -a 1.3.1 {git commit hash} -m "This version rocks!"`
-3. Push tag to main branch
+3. Push tag to main branch: `git push origin 1.3.1`